 “To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.” –John 8:31-32

-I needed this entire lesson from start to finish so that I could recognize my weakness, and perhaps even for such a time as this.
-I did see it (very clearly), and I didn’t like what I saw.
-With God’s help though I was able to turn away from what and who had tripped me up, cutting ties with the man who was leading me in the wrong way–to once again choose the one who would lead me in all truth, no matter the cost: my Lord and Savior, Jesus Christ.
+With God’s guidance and help, I was able to turn away from what and who had tripped me up.
+I cut ties with the man who was leading me in the wrong way, to once again choose the one who would lead me in all truth: my Lord and Savior, Jesus Christ.

 “Jesus replied, “Very truly I tell you, everyone who sins is a slave to sin.
 Now a slave has no permanent place in the family, but a son belongs to it forever.
 So if the Son sets you free, you will be free indeed.” –John 8:34-36